kpatc/3D-SMART-FACTORY-PFA-2024/README.md

 # 3D-SMART-FACTORY-PFA-2024
 ## Description

-Ce dépôt contient deux modèles de segmentation 3D : 3DUnet et 3DUnetKAN, développés pour la segmentation des tissus cérébraux en utilisant des réseaux de type Kolmogorov-Arnold (KAN) et les technologies U-Net.
-Ces modèles ont été conçus pour améliorer la précision de la segmentation en tirant parti des architectures avancées en apprentissage profond durant mon stage a 3D-SMART-FACTORY
+This repository contains two 3D segmentation models: 3DUnet and 3DUnetKAN, developed for brain tissue segmentation using Kolmogorov-Arnold Network (KAN) and U-Net technologies.
+These models were designed to enhance segmentation accuracy by leveraging advanced deep learning architectures during my internship at 3D-SMART-FACTORY.
 <h1 align='center'>UNetKAN</h1>

 ### This is a warehouse for UNetKAN-Pytorch-model, can be used to train your IRM-image-dataset for segmentation tasks.